Skip to content

 1. While the book was written to help children overcome emotional issues, it was misleading.
 The main character was miraculously healed in one day.

 I’ve written for enough child psychologists and therapists to know that overcoming emotional issues takes time and work.
-And it’s essential that the child and parents know this.
+It's essential that the child and parents are aware of this.

 How it should basically work: There’s a struggle.
-The child moves forward then there are setbacks.
-The child moves further along with more setbacks, then there is forward movement, possibly with smaller setbacks, until he is finally able to handle his symptoms.
+The child moves forward, then there are setbacks.
+The child moves further along with more setbacks, then there is forward movement, possibly with more minor setbacks, until he is finally able to handle his symptoms.

 It’s not wise or professional to give children and parents false expectations.